how to locate clunking sound on an electric bike pedal

 3. How can I determine if the pedal clunking is related to the pedals themselves or other components?

 Try isolating the problem by pedaling while stationary.
 If the noise persists, it may indicate a deeper issue with the crankset or bottom bracket rather than just the pedals.
+This helps you pinpoint whether the clunking sound is isolated to the pedals or indicates a larger drivetrain issue.

 Related Product